dfelinto/blender-manual/manual/render/post_process/passes.rst

 .. admonition:: Renderer Rewrite
    :class: note

    Starting with Blender 2.42, the render engine was rewritten.
-See :doc:`Unified Renderer <render>` if you are using an old version of Blender.
+See :doc:`Unified Renderer </render>` if you are using an old version of Blender.

 The answer to each of the above questions is an image or map, as shown below: